MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD11_DEMO.md

 #### Perform Matrix Transformation

-1. In Internet Explorer, click the **Matrix Transformations** button.
+1. In Microsoft Edge, click the **Matrix Transformations** button.
 2. In the source window, locate the **demoMatrixTransformations** function and review the code:
 - This function is similar to the previous one in that it transforms the context and then calls the **drawShape** function to display the image.
 - The difference is that this function uses the **transform** function to perform a matrix transformation, scaling, skewing, and translating the context in a single function call.
 3. Close the source window.
-4. Close Internet Explorer.
+4. Close Microsoft Edge.

 ### Demonstration: Creating Advanced Graphics